Necrophilia: Motives

 IQ data was limited, but not abnormally low.
 About half of the sample had a personality disorder, and 11% of true necrophiliacs were psychotic.
 Rosman and Resnick concluded that their data challenged the conventional view of necrophiliacs as generally psychotic, mentally deficient, or unable to obtain a consenting partner.

-At least one case has been documented of someone have sex with a corpse motivated by the dead person's wishes.
-A woman in India had sex with her deceased husband's body under the influence of his wishes (documented in his will) and the influence of family members, persuading her to fulfill his wishes.
+At least one case has been documented of someone having sex with a corpse motivated by the dead person's wishes.
+A woman in Zimbabwe had sex with her deceased husband's body under the influence of his wishes (documented in his will) and the influence of family members, persuading her to fulfill his wishes.